ubc/fantastic-dollop/api/README.md

 ##### Add Dependency

-Add the dependency to `requirements.in`, in the same format as `requirements.txt`.
+If the dependency is needed in production, add it to `requirements/base.in`.
+If the dependency is only used for testing, add it to `requirements/test.in`.
 If you do not specify a version limit, then it'll pull in the latest version.

-After updating `requirements.in`, you need to update `requirements.txt` with this command:
+After updating the requirements file, you need to compile and sync it.
+For example, if updated `requirements/base.in`, you need to compile `requirements/base.txt` with this command:

-    pip-compile
+    pip-compile requirements/base.in

 Then install the new package with:

-    pip-sync
+    pip-sync requirements/base.txt

 ##### Upgrade Dependencies

 To upgrade a dependency to the latest:

-    pip-compile -P <DEPENDENCY_NAME>
+    pip-compile -P <DEPENDENCY_NAME> requirements/base.in

 To upgrade a dependency to a specific version:

-    pip-compile -P <DEPENDENCY_NAME>==2.0.0
+    pip-compile -P <DEPENDENCY_NAME>==2.0.0 requirements/base.in

-#### Troubleshooting
+### Troubleshooting

 1. Compilation error caused by missing `wheel` (eg: `bdist_wheel`) when installing packages with `pip` This is caused by outdated `pip` or related tools, update them and see if the error goes away:

         pip install --upgrade pip setuptools pip-tools

+  If the error goes away, you need to update the dependency versions, or it'll downgrade `pip-tools` when you next run `pip-sync`:

+        pip-compile -P pip-tools requirements/base.in

   After upgrading, you might want to rerun the install from scratch by uninstalling everything first:

-        pip uninstall -r requirements.txt
+        pip uninstall -r requirements/base.txt

   Then running the install again:

-        pip install -r requirements.txt
+        pip install -r requirements/base.txt

 2. I can't run raw SQL queries against the user table!
   This is because `user` is a keyword that gets translated to the `current_user` function in Postgres.
 You need to double quote `"user"` so that it treats it as a table.
 For more detail: https://dba.stackexchange.com/questions/75551/returning-rows-in-postgresql-with-a-table-called-user